samg/diffy/README.md

 ============================

 Need diffs in your ruby app?
 Diffy has you covered.
-It provides a convenient way to generate a diff from two strings.
+It provides a convenient way to generate a diff from two strings or files.
 Instead of reimplementing the LCS diff algorithm Diffy uses battle tested Unix diff to generate diffs, and focuses on providing a convenient interface, and getting out of your way.

 Supported Formats
 -----------------